aniki47/worldofaniki/README.md

 After the initial theme setup you can configure `blt/blt.yml` to install and configure your frontend dependencies with `blt setup`.

 2. Pull Files locally.
-Use BLT to pull all files down from your Cloud environment.
+Use BLT to pull all the files down from your Cloud environment.

    ```
    $ blt drupal:sync:files